 Here, we created a Ballerina package named

 Greeting.
-These variables are used in the HTTP service where the resource function
+These variables are used in the HTTP service where the resource method

 To provide the values for

 greetingthrough a configuration file, create a file named

 Config.tomlwith the following content in the current working directory.

 Execute the following command to build and execute the program.

 Compiling source sample/greetings:0.1.0 Running executable